Our enrolled patients over 14 have free access to our Patient Portal, Health 365.

 - Reviewing laboratory results

-- Ordering repeat prescriptions (cheaper than via the telephone)
+- Ordering repeat prescriptions, please allow 2 working days (cheaper than via the telephone)

 - Reviewing your immunisation history